 My approach to healing and wholeness is “to the whole person”, and therefore is an integrative one.
 This has led to lasting healing and transformation in the lives of people who have faced real pain and troubling issues in life — and this is what motivates me and others on our ministry teams to continue with a passion.
 Therefore, you will see articles and blog posts on related areas such as health and medicine, psychiatry, mental illness (so-called), discipleship and more.
 Please fee free to visit this blog periodically, or follow-up when new posts are announced.
 Keep challenged and encouraged!
 Comments are welcome!
-For a more detailed understanding of what we mean by “healing prayer”, see the ministry web site for Deeper Love Ministries.

 I am truly thankful for the foreword in my third book, “Pills for the Soul?”, by James M. Houston, D.Phil., Founding Principal of Regent College and Professor Emeritus of Spiritual Theology, Regent College, Vancouver, B.C.:

 “Our Western world, as it moves from complacency with rationalistic modernism, to disenchantment as expressed by “postmodernism,” is facing deep and radical changes.
 This then is a time for fresh challenges, not for further conformity to past assumptions, especially those which have strong vested interests.